Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Energy decomposition scheme to use:

     * 1: Per-residue decomp with 1-4 terms added to internal potential terms
-    * 2: Per-residue decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms.
+    * 2: Per-residue decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms
     * 3: Pairwise decomp with 1-4 terms added to internal potential terms
     * 4: Pairwise decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms